 openstack_release: "queens"

-kolla_internal_vip_address and kolla_internal_fqdn are the IP address and FQDN used internally by OpenStack services; since each environment differs, the IP address will vary accordingly.
-This IP address must be in the same CIDR as the API interface and must be an unused IP.
+kolla_internal_vip_address and kolla_internal_fqdn are the IP address and FQDN used for internal communication between OpenStack services.
+You should enter a specific IP address here based on your environment; this IP must be in the same CIDR as the API interface and must be an unused IP.

-kolla_external_vip_address and kolla_external_fqdn are the IP address and FQDN used by OpenStack services for public users.
+kolla_external_vip_address and kolla_external_fqdn are the IP address and FQDN used by public users to access OpenStack services.

 kolla_internal_vip_address: "192.168.113.0"